 Your child’s education – who gets to decide?
 Some tips for separated parents

-What some parents do not realise (or accept) is that decisions regarding a child’s current and future education, religion and changing their child’s name are all “major long-term decisions” which ordinarily need to be made jointly by both parents.
+What some parents do not realise (or accept) is that decisions regarding a child’s current and future education, religion and changing their child’s name are all “major long-term” decisions, which ordinarily need to be made jointly by both parents.

-The Family Law Act provides a “presumption” that both parents have “shared parental responsibility”, which includes jointly making decisions about “major long-term issues”.
+The Family Law Act provides a “presumption” that both parents have “shared parental responsibility”.
+This includes jointly making decisions about “major long-term issues”.
 When the court makes a parenting order, the “starting point” is that both parents have equal “shared parental responsibility”.
 This is not to be confused with the determination that the court must then make in regards to whether the time that the child spends with each parent should be, “equal time” or “significant and substantial time”.

-Decisions to remove a child from and/or enrol a child in a school, serious behavioural problems (e.g. suspensions and expulsions), and academic achievement are all examples of major long-term issues relating to a child’s education which should be considered jointly by both parents (absent an order for sole parental responsibility).
+Decisions to remove a child from and/or enrol a child in a school, serious behavioural problems (e.g. suspensions and expulsions), and academic achievement are all examples of “major long-term issues”, relating to a child’s education which should be considered jointly by both parents (absent an order for sole parental responsibility).

-If you sign an enrolment contract at a school unilaterally, without the other parent’s involvement or consent and the matter later comes before the court, your action in doing so may seriously affect your credibility in the court’s eyes.
+If you sign an enrolment contract at a school unilaterally, without the other parent’s involvement or consent, and the matter later comes before the court, your action in doing so may seriously affect your credibility in the court’s eyes.
 The court considers such action demonstrates a lack of willingness and ability to involve the other parent in the child’s upbringing and facilitate the relationship between the child and the other parent.

-In addition, you should be aware that if only one parent signs the Enrolment Application, the school’s contractual relationship is only with that parent.
+In addition, you should be aware that if only one parent signs the enrolment application, the school’s contractual relationship is only with that parent.
 This means the school will generally be unable to look to the other parent for payment of the tuition fees (irrespective of any oral/informal agreement between the parents about fees).

 On the other hand, if you are the parent who is refusing to agree for a child to attend a particular school, it is also important to note that a school is not precluded from accepting the enrolment of the child simply because only one parent signed the application.
 It is not a matter for schools to ensure that parents comply with their obligations of parental responsibility under Family Law.